The majority of people love camping. Quite a lot of them enjoy heading out to spend some time in nature.

 - Utilize a composting toilet as the weather is bound to have an adverse effect on any built-in sewage system.
 This ensures that solid waste does not freeze, damaging your popup’s sewage system.

-- Ensure that you build up your stock of stews, soups, hot chocolate, additional batteries, bottled water, firewood, hot water bottle, and even additional sleeping bags.
+- Ensure that you build up your stock of stews, soups, hot chocolate, additional batteries, bottled water, firewood, hot water bottles, and even additional sleeping bags.

 - Lay an additional layer of insulating material over the weakest areas of the popup camper such as the areas with canvas.